Staten Island, New York, Child Support Lawyer

 Divorce almost always creates a need for substantial financial adjustment by both parties, but understanding our laws and planning accordingly can help you avoid financial hardship.
 If you are facing or considering divorce, you can contact me to gain valuable insight into your financial options and likely obligations.

-Current New York state laws provide an objective structure for the child support that must be paid by a noncustodial parent after divorce.
-The statutory guidelines take both parents’ income into account, and establish percentages of total income that must be paid, depending on the number of children.
+Current New York state laws provide an objective structure for the child support that a non-custodial parent after divorce must pay.
+The statutory guidelines consider both parents’ income and establish percentages of total income that must be paid, depending on the number of children.

 Child Support Orders May Involve Exceptions